If you have or know someone who has a lifelong illness and has researched alternative solutions, you might have read

 Rick claims RSO treated his skin cancer, resulting in the clearance of his lesions and remedying his health.

 Given the publicity and anecdotal reports of his use, the product has gained cult-like status with people suffering from cancer and other lifelong conditions.

-While multiple pre-clinical studies signal cannabis has potential anti-tumour properties when treating animals, tests in labs and animals don’t necessarily mirror successes in humans.
+While multiple pre-clinical studies signal cannabis has potential anti-tumor properties when treating animals, tests in labs and animals don’t necessarily mirror successes in humans.

 Overall, hundreds of research studies have explored the use of cannabinoids in the treatment of cancer, and none have found enough consistent evidence that cannabis can treat cancer outside of animal models.

 Although, research indicates cannabis can help relieve some of the side effects of cancer, and in particular, reduce nausea and help increase appetite.

-Research also suggests different types of cancers respond uniquely to cannabinoids, and there isn’t a single approach which has the same effect across the disease regardless of severity.
+Research also suggests different types of cancers respond uniquely to cannabinoids, and there isn’t a single approach that has the same effect across the disease regardless of severity.

 One study from 2013 analysed the report that a 14-year-old girl with leukaemia was treated with RSO.
 The girls family reached out to Simpson in order to create a full spectrum cannabis extract, in parallel to using other cannabis oils.

 The report suggests the cannabis oils helped treat her cancer, but the girl died from an unrelated condition shortly thereafter.
 Although, given the circumstances around the treatment, it’s difficult to assert what exactly helped the patient.

 Overall, research suggests that cannabinoids are potent agents which work in harmony with the endocannabinoid system, supporting other internal systems.
 However, the use of RSO for cancer needs exploring beyond the set of studies carried out to date.

 CBD Oil is derived from hemp and contains little if any THC.
 On the other hand, RSO is a product of marijuana, which is high in THC.

 RSO has a strong psychoactive effect, and the exact percentage of THC will dictate how strong of an effect this is.
 While CBD oil is non-psychotropic, and it will not get you high regardless of how much you use.